pgdr/talks/komodo/PITCHME.md

 ## Enter Komodo

 After discussing with Joakim and Jean-Paul I brain-stormed with Jørgen to find alternative ways.

 We discussed several ideas, and together with Jean-Paul agreed that we would be allowed to spend some time on trying.

 As you might know, Komodo demands that your software is installable.

-Hence, step 1 for getting something into Komodo is to make an install script in the source tree.
+Hence, *Step 1* for getting something into Komodo is to make an install script in the source tree.

 +++